Event Description

 2025 Virginia Conference

 History and social studies educators at all levels share a fundamental interest in helping our students develop knowledge and habits of mind necessary for success in the twenty-first century.
 The AHA Virginia Conference brings together educators from diverse institutions to discuss the evolving needs of students.
-In April 2023, the Virginia Department of Education approved new Standards of Learning (SOLs) for History and Social Science, now scheduled for implementation in Fall 2025.
+The Virginia Department of Education approved new Standards of Learning (SOLs) which are scheduled for implementation in Fall 2025.
 This transition provides an opportunity for constructive engagement and mutual support.
 Our goal is to foster a community of practice that spans the many kinds of institutions that offer introductory courses in US and world history, emphasizing the importance of a holistic view of student success across the entirety of their education.

 - What skills and support do today’s students need to develop across primary, secondary, and post-secondary education?